vineethjkatti-tech/iplanter/README.md

 # Detailed Description
-This planter uses a D1 Mini Arduino board that has a Capacitive Soil Moisture Sensor, OLED display ( 128x64 ) and a DHT11.
-The whole thing is put together with jumper wires (for convenience).
+This planter uses a D1 Mini Arduino board that has a Capacitive Soil Moisture Sensor, OLED display ( 128x64 ) and a DHT11. .
 The OLED display is used to show all the temperature and moisture data and it has emoticons that correspond to current plant health for a more nicer appeal (and also easier to understand ;)).
-I'm thinking of usb for power but a battery could also work because power consumption would be relatively less.
+It uses the usb port of the D1 MINI for power supply.
 The display is fitted at the top for easier view.
 All the electronics sit at the bottom part and the two parts are connect with a bayonet mount.

 <img width="1280" height="720" alt="pcb" src="https://github.com/user-attachments/assets/0bf646db-d3a4-40f1-af00-9c773751e6d0" />